Wrist Piercing: Types, Pain, Healing, And Aftercare

 All fresh piercings carry a potential risk of contamination.
 However, piercings specific to the wrist area may have added drawbacks.
 The possible side effects of a wrist piercing are listed below:

-• Infection: Studies show that about 10-20% of all body piercings have a high probability of developing infections (1).
+• Infection: Studies show that about 10-20% of all types of piercings on the body have a high probability of of developing infections (1).
 The common cause of infection may be a badly done piercing job or contact with environmental bacteria or contaminated surfaces.
 The signs of infection are redness, swelling, pain, and odorous pus discharge (2).
 Since your wrist is a highly exposed part of your body constantly in motion, it is very easy for it to develop an infection.
 In fact, it is known to have a high infection risk, with many healthcare professionals advising against this piercing option.

 • Rejection: piercing rejection is your body’s allergic response to certain unsuitable jewelry materials.
 Either the material is cheap or incompatible with a sensitive skin type, so the body considers it a threat, breaking out into rashes, and pushing the metal out until it falls away, leaving behind a telltale scar (3).